 If you fail to meet any of these sponsorship duties, then it may result in your sponsorship licence being suspended or revoked.

 Employing foreign workers illegally

 Under the civil penalty scheme, employers who are found employing an illegal worker could be fined up to £20,000 per illegal worker.
-A successful conviction could result in an unlimited fine or a two-year prison sentence.
+A successful conviction could result in an unlimited fine or a five-year prison sentence.